lcfme/electron-cli/README.md

 ------------------------------------------------------------------------------

 * [done] Create new project
-* [wip] Get useful electron info such as(version numbers of Chromium, Node.js , and electron-cli)
+* [done] Get useful electron info such as(version numbers of Chromium, Node.js , and electron-cli)
 * [wip] Run the electron app
 * [wip] Pack the application for distribution
 * [wip] Build native node modules